bashrc2/AberMUSH/README.md

  * *random* - Move to random rooms in the list
  * *patrol* - Move from the start to the end of the list, then back again
  * *follow* - Look for players and follow them around
+ * *leader:name* - Follow a named leader, which may be a player or NPC

 If no `moveType` is specified then random movement is the default.